 We offer an online option, as well.
 Simply fill out the contact form and select “Prayer Request” in the Who to Contact field.
 The Prayer Team Coordinator will receive and take action, accordingly.
 Both spoken and unspoken prayers can be made anonymously, as well.

 Trinity invites all of God’s people into a life of prayer, worship, learning, spiritual growth, and service to others in our hurting world.
 This is what being a member of Trinity United Methodist Church means.
 We hope you’ll join us!
 New member classes are offered regularly throughout the year.
-Contact Pastor Brian to find out when the next class will be starting.
+Contact Pastor Dale to find out when the next class will be starting.